smolleyes/node-upnp-client/README.md

 ------------

-Get a list of the upnp devices on your local network thru nodejs and return networkServices like objects
+Get a list of the upnp devices on your local network thru nodejs and return networkServices like objects i originaly developped it to work with https://github.com/richtr/plug.play.js

 Exemple: